 The assessment has shown that the Software developed for the 9202 Pulse Isolator, complies with the relevant safety requirements for design, implementation and verification for IEC 61508 SIL2.

-This means that the 9202 Pulse Isolator with version 9202-001 is capable for use in SIL2 applications.
+This means that the 9202 Pulse Isolator with version 9202-002 is capable for use in SIL2 applications, when properly designed into a Safety Instrumented Function per the requirements in the Safety Manual.

 Assessor Dipl.-Ing.
 (FH) Peter Müller